-Tabakfabrik Linz is now about to undergo a huge transformation process.
+Tabakfabrik Linz is currently undergoing a huge transformation process.
 Linz-based artist Christoph Einfalt has entered into dialogue with this transformation by capturing 360° panoramas of the original heritage-listed 1930s architecture using high-dynamic-range imaging, and making the images accessible with state-of-the-art internet technology.

 The aim of these panoramic images is, firstly, to depict all the many rooms and spaces in their entirety and, secondly, to enable users to embark on a virtual tour through the Tabakfabrik complex using interactive web design.
 The innovative HDR panoramic images of the rooms give an impressive feeling of actually being inside the rooms in real life.